govuk-one-login/spinner/README.md

 Where this element is found, it is passed as an argument to the `Spinner` constructor.
 The constructor will then try to populate the `Spinner` content attribute using `data-*` attributes found on the DOM element included in the server-rendered page (this approach has been taken so that content and language translations can be managed alongside other content in authentication frontend).

-If any required attribute is missing, the component will set `domRequirementsMet` to `false`, preventing state from being initialised and timers being set.
+If any required attribute is missing, the component will set `domRequirementsMet` to `false`, preventing state from being initialised.
 As before, if this requirement is not met, nothing happens and the user can proceed to use the non-JavaScript version.

-### 3. Initialising timers
+### 3. Initialising timer

-The instantiated `spinner` is then initialised, beginning with initialising three timers:

-1. The `informUserWhereWaitIsLong` timer will update the spinner after a specified time to reflect a long wait
-2. The `abortUnresponsiveRequest` timer will abort the spinner, clear timers and render an error state after a specified time
-3. The `updateDomTimer` timer will update the DOM at set intervals to reflect any changes in the virtual DOM

-The duration of these timers are set within the Spinner `config` property.
+The Spinner component uses either an existing or newly generated timestamp as `initTime`, storing it in `sessionStorage` as `spinnerInitTime`.
+During the `initialiseState` call in the constructor, it checks if `spinnerInitTime` is already there.
+If yes, it reuses it.
+If not, it creates a new one, stores it, and applies it to the config.
+This way, the spinner stays consistent across page refreshes, and also handles sleep or power saving mode on mobile without breaking.

+Attribute `data-ms-between-requests` specify how often in ms polling request is executed.

+If time elapsed from `initTime` is larger than `msBeforeAbort` or `msBeforeInformingOfLongWait` it update the state of the spinner to reflect actual state.

 ### 4. Perform initial update